 Loma Linda University – School of Allied Health Professions

 The certificate in cardiac sonography offered at Loma Linda University School of Allied Health Professions is an in-depth heart assessment program.
 Students will gain skills in patient care, normal and abnormal heart anatomy, and hemodynamics.
-To graduate from this program, students must pass the ARDMS Standard Physics and Instrumentation (SPI) exam.
+Students must pass the ARDMS Standard Physics and Instrumentation (SPI) exam to graduate from this program.

-Given that this is a certificate program, applicants must complete a rigorous set of prerequisite coursework to enroll in this program.
-Applicants must already hold an associate or bachelor’s degree in any field and complete classes in anatomy, medical terminology, physics, algebra, and patient care methods in the past five years.
+Given that this is a certificate program, applicants must complete a rigorous set of prerequisite coursework to enroll.
+Applicants must already hold an associate or bachelor’s degree in any field and have completed classes in anatomy, medical terminology, physics, algebra, and patient care methods in the past five years.
 Candidates must also have eight hours of clinical observations.

 Johns Hopkins Hospital – School of Cardiac Sonography